pypa/virtualenv/docs/cli_interface.rst

 ^^^^^^^^^^^^^^^^^^

 virtualenv looks for a standard ini configuration file.
-The exact location depends on the operating system you're using, as determined by :pypi:`appdirs` application data definition.
+The exact location depends on the operating system you're using, as determined by :pypi:`appdirs` application configuration definition.
 The configuration file location is printed as at the end of the output when ``--help`` is passed.

 The keys of the settings are derived from the long command line option.
 For example, :option:`--python <python>` would be specified as: